yoshiTorisutan-web/yoshiTorisutan-web/README.md

 - 🏎️ I'm a huge **F1 fan.** and **professional video games** (😎)

-- 🧠 I'm learning **Vue.js, HTML, CSS, PHP and Node.js and all techno for the project**
+- 🧠 I'm learning **Vue.js, HTML, CSS, PHP, Python and Node.js and all techno for the project**

 - 💪 My favourite languages are React, PHP, Tailwind CSS, NodeJS, Flutter and MySQL.